Regional geology field course

 About

-The course is part of the Master’s Programme in Earth Sciences, the course is also offered as a freestanding course.
+The course is part of the Master’s Programme in Earth Sciences and is also offered as a freestanding course.

 Teaching